Ancient Egyptian Cartouches

 Due to these beliefs, Cartouches, when made to protect a from evil or bad energy both in this world and the world to come.
 Apart from that, when a person dies, the Cartouches were often buried with them to help the spirit identify itself through the names inscribed on the Cartouches.

 When the usage of Cartouches first came into existence, they were used only by pharaohs who, according to Egyptian religion, were considered supernatural beings.
-But as time when by and the importance of Cartouches became more and more popular, Cartouches that contained the name of powerful Egyptian gods and goddesses were worn by a lot of people.
+But as the time when by and the importance of Cartouches became more and more popular, Cartouches that contained the name of powerful Egyptian gods and goddesses were worn by a lot of people.
 These cartouches, unlike the original ones made, were meant to attract these gods and goddesses and thus receive blessing and protection from them.

 As cartouches became even more popular, they were used to decorate and necessary utensils and materials.
 They were also hanged in various parts of houses to warn away evil spirits from the vicinity.

 For archeologists, on the other hand, Cartouches served an entirely different purpose.
 Cartouches, when found in archeological sites, were used by archeologists to estimate the time such sites were constructed.
 Through carbon dating, the accurate time a building, tomb, or structure was constructed could be easily estimated.
-Since Cartouches were extensively used, when archeologists found one on a particular site, there were sure there was more structure in such areas, and thus they prompted further.
-A lot of valuable archeological structures have been found due to this.
+Since Cartouches were extensively used, when archeologists found one on a particular

 What did these Ancient Egyptian Cartouches signify?